cschultheiss/Multicarving/README.md

 # Multicarving
 R Software for inference using multicarving as presented in https://arxiv.org/abs/2006.04613

-The code for this thesis consists of 8 files:
+The code for this project consists of 8 files:
     • 3 files for methodology: hdi_adjustments.R; optimal_inference.R; sample_from_truncated.R;
     • 4 files for simulations: all_multi_fix_fwer.R; binomial_all_multi_fix_fwer.R; group_example_mc.R; multi_ci.R
     • 1 file for error handling: tryCatch-W-E.R (not my own work)